karlarao/forecast_examples/monte_carlo/README.md

 Rscript analyze.R cpu.txt 96 120 0.99 1 200

 OUTPUT:
 PDF of plot  (same name as input file except with PDF extension) tab delimited file with HRE at quantile chosen on input [see default above]

 LIMITATIONS:
 Right now, the program doesn’t look at the date column, only the data column and assumes that the dates are increasing one day or sample at a time.
 So, if this is not the case, it can give some wrong results.
 This will be fixed in the future.

 ```

+##### NOTE:

+* Read the PDF - [CPU capacity forecasting and node failure scenarios](https://github.com/karlarao/forecast_examples/blob/master/monte_carlo/HOWTO_CPU%20capacity%20forecasting%20and%20node%20failure%20scenarios.pdf) to learn how to apply forecasting with sizing scenarios
+* The entire exercise files and output are available on this folder [4_node_rac_cluster_forecast](https://github.com/karlarao/forecast_examples/tree/master/monte_carlo/4_node_rac_cluster_forecast)

 ### Example run: